andrejdvornik/onepower_app/README.md

 ## Attribution

-This code originated from the merger of the IA halo model repository of Maria-Cristina Fortuna (used in [Fortuna et al. 2021](https://doi.org/10.1093/mnras/staa3802)) and the halo model code used in [Dvornik et al. 2023](https://doi.org/10.1051/0004-6361/202245158) and earlier papers.
+The OnePower code originated from the merger of the IA halo model repository of Maria-Cristina Fortuna (used in [Fortuna et al. 2021](https://doi.org/10.1093/mnras/staa3802)) and the halo model code used in [Dvornik et al. 2023](https://doi.org/10.1051/0004-6361/202245158) and earlier papers.
 It is designed to natively interact with the [CosmoSIS standard library](https://github.com/joezuntz/cosmosis-standard-library).

 Please cite the above papers if you find this code useful in your research: